nicksrandall/agnostic/README.md

 ## Concepts
 - components are registered as custom-elements (web components).
 - components are authored with preact.js (because it's tiny)
-- compile-time autoprefixing happens on css
+- compile-time autoprefixing and other postcss goodies happens for css

+## Why?
+I want to create a forward-leaning, framework agnostic way of developing reusable components to share across features/teams of large projects.

 ## Todo
-- CSS editor plugins
+- CSS editor plugin(s)
-- write examples in other frameworks (angular 1, react, angular N, vue, ect...)